 Perhaps you have heard of the international sporting legend of the Le Mans 24 Hours Race which started in 1923.
 This major event motorsport event takes place in the entire city and the surrounding area with all the greatest car brands – Porsche, Ferrari, Peugeot, and Audi included!
 The 100th race event takes place June 10 and 11, 2023.

 But, Le Mans is not only about car racing.
 This is one of the best day trips from Paris to walk through a charming medieval centre where cobbled streets are lined with more than 100 colourful half-timbered houses.
 Saint Julien’s Cathedral, one of the largest in France, is a beautiful combination of Romanesque and Gothic styles.
-Don’t miss The Ascension stained glass window nor the Chapel of the Virgin where 47 musician angels are painted on the ceiling.
 Le Mans, steeped in history, has incredibly well-preserved Roman walls built in the 280s.

-From Gare Montparnasse, take a TGV (high speed train) direct to Le Mans.
+From Gare Montparnasse, take a TGV (high-speed train) direct to Le Mans.
 The trip is approximately one hour.
+Book your train tickets here.

-One of the most visited sites in France, Mont-Saint-Michel is an unforgettable day trip from Paris.
-Really, Mont-Saint-Michel has to be seen to be believed.
-Leave early in the morning so that you have time to wander the village, visit the Abbey and also find a tour to walk the seafloor when the tide is out.
-Mont-Saint-Michel is witness to some of the most powerful tides in Europe so do not attempt a hike on the seabed on your own.
+One of the most visited sites in France, the UNESCO World Heritage Site of Mont-Saint-Michel is an unforgettable day trip from Paris.
+Leave early in the morning so that you have time to wander the village, visit the Abbey and join a tour to walk the seafloor when the tide is out.

 Paris Montparnasse to Dol-de-Bretagne: Another route is to take the train to Dol-de-Bretagne where the regional bus will take you to Pontorson to catch the shuttle to Mont-Saint-Michel.
 The train times vary, depending on how many stops there are.
 Check the train and bus schedules carefully when planning your day trip to Mont-Saint-Michel.